Black and Blue all over: Orton salvages Bears

 We shut things down Thursday night at halftime of the Chicago Bears' third preseason game.
 But it appears their defense fared no better at the start of the third quarter in a 37-30 loss to the San Francisco 49ers.

 After a first half in which they allowed 248 yards, the Bears gave up a 62-yard drive to struggling 49ers quarterback Alex Smith.
-Overall, the Chicago defense surrendered 425 yards, including 160 on the ground during a wholly uninspiring night for their defense.
+Overall, Chicago surrendered 425 yards, including 160 on the ground during a wholly uninspiring night for its defense.

 Here's what defensive coordinator Bob Babich said about the display, according to the Chicago Sun-Times: